roderickperez/open-DARTS/paper.md

 ---
 # Summary

 Open Delft Advanced Research Terra Simulator [@openDARTS_2023] is a simulation framework for forward and inverse modelling and uncertainty quantification of multi-physics processes in geo-engineering applications such as geothermal, CO2 sequestration, water pumping, and hydrogen storage.
 To efficiently achieve high levels of accuracy on complex geometries, it utilizes advanced numerical methods such as fully implicit thermo-hydro-mechanical-chemical formulation, a highly flexible finite-volume spatial approximation, operator-based linearization for nonlinear terms, and efficient physics-based preconditioners. openDARTS goals are computational efficiency, expandability, and easiness of use.
-For this reason, openDARTS is based on a hybrid design with an efficient core C++/CUDA implementation wrapped around a highly customisable and easy to use Python code.
+For this reason, openDARTS is based on a hybrid design with an efficient core C++ implementation wrapped around a highly customisable and easy to use Python code.

 # Statement of need

-The openDARTS framework is fully validated and benchmarked for geothermal, CO2 sequestration, gas storage, hydrocarbon production and induced seismicity applications.
-The framework design and parallel implementations provide an exceptional level of flexibility and performance.
-Furthermore, advanced inverse capabilities based on adjoint gradients allow openDARTS to effectively address data assimilation, risk analysis and uncertainty quantification for energy transition applications.
+The openDARTS framework is fully validated and benchmarked for geothermal [@Wang2020], CO2 sequestration [@Wapperom2023], hydrocarbon production [@Lyu2021] and induced seismicity applications [@Novikov2022].
+The framework design and parallel implementations provide an exceptional level of flexibility and performance [@Khait2021].
+Furthermore, advanced inverse capabilities based on adjoint gradients allow openDARTS to effectively address data assimilation [@Tian2024] and uncertainty quantification [@Wang2023] for energy transition applications.

 openDARTS is designed to use Python as its user interface, which makes it widely used in educational and research institutions for both introductory and advanced programming.
 It is a reservoir simulator with advanced capabilities that are not reliant on proprietary software, reducing significantly the entry barrier for researchers and students interested in energy transition applications for the subsurface.
 Two independent modules darts-discretizer and darts-flash allow efficient processing of Corner Point Geometry meshes and advanced multiphase equilibrium evaluation for complex fluids respectively.